-At completion of a run, teams will receive 10 bonus points for reporting the correct number of casualties in the scenario.
-Teams cannot have false positive casualty reports; each report must meet the minimum criteria for scoring (with location and at least three health assessment fields)
+At completion of a run, teams will receive 10 bonus points for reporting on all ground truth casualties in the scenario.
+Teams cannot have false positive casualty reports, and each report must associate to a unique ground truth casualty and meet the minimum criteria for scoring (with location and at least three health assessment fields).